 - f.
-The full variation in the ratio of the nominal pull-up to pull-down current should be unity ± 10 percent, for device drain-to-source voltages from 0.1V to 1.0V. - 34.
+The full variation in the ratio of the nominal pull-up to pull-down current should be unity ±10 percent, for device drain-to-source voltages from 0.1V to 1.0 Volt. - 34.
 The voltage levels used are derived from a minimum VDD level and the referenced test load.
 In practice, the voltage levels obtained from a properly terminated bus will provide significantly different voltage values. - 35.
-VIH overshoot: VIH (MAX) = VDDQ + 1.5V for a pulse width \leq 3ns and the pulse width can not be greater than 1/3 of the cycle rate.
-VIL undershoot: VIL (MIN) = -1.5V for a pulse width \leq 3ns and the pulse width can not be greater than 1/3 of the cycle rate. - 36.
-VDD and VDDQ must track each other. - 37. ^tHZ (MAX) will prevail over ^tDQSCK(MAX) + ^tRPST (MAX) condition. ^tLZ (MIN) will prevail over ^tDQSCK (MIN) + ^tRPRE (MAX) condition. - 38. ^tRPST end point and ^tRPRE begin point are not referenced to a specific voltage level but specify when the device output is no longer driving (^tRPST), or begins driving (^tRPRE). - 39.
+VIH overshoot: VIH (MAX) = VDDQ+1.5V for a pulse width ≤ 3ns and the pulse width can not be greater than 1/3 of the cycle rate.
+VIL undershoot: VIL(MIN) = -1.5V for a pulse width ≤ 3ns and the pulse width can not be greater than 1/3 of the cycle rate. - 36.
+VDD and VDDQ must track each other. - 37. ^tLZ (MIN) will prevail over ^tDQSCK (MIN) + ^tRPST (MAX) condition. ^tLZ (MIN) will prevail over ^tDQSCK (MIN) + ^tRPRE (MAX) condition. - 38. ^tRPST end point and ^tRPRE begin point are not referenced to a specific voltage level but specify when the device output is no longer driving (^tRPST), or begins driving (^tRPRE). - 39.
 During initialization, VDDQ, VTT, and VREF must be equal to or less than VDD + 0.3V.
-Alternatively, VTT may be 1.35V maximum during power up, even if VDD/VDDQ are 0V, provided a minimum of 42Ω of series resistance is used between the VTT supply and the input pin.
+Alternatively, VTT may be 1.35V maximum during power up, even if VDD/VDDQ are 0V, provided a minimum of 42Ω of series resistance is used between the VTT supply and the input pin. - 40.
+The current Micron part operates below the slowest JEDEC operating frequency of 83 MHz.
+As such, future die may not reflect this option.

-- 40. The current Micron part operates below the slowest JEDEC operating frequency of 83 MHz.
-As such, future die may not reflect this option. - 41.
-Random addressing changing and 50 percent of data changing at every transfer. - 42.
+- 41. Random addressing changing and 50 percent of data changing at every transfer. - 42.
 Random addressing changing and 100 percent of data changing at every transfer. - 43.
 CKE must be active (high) during the entire time a refresh command is executed.
 That is, from the time the AUTO REFRESH command is registered, CKE must be active at each rising clock edge, until ^tREF later. - 44.
 IDD2N specifies the DQ, DQS, and DM to be driven to a valid high or low logic level.
 IDD2Q is similar to IDD2F except IDD2Q specifies the address and control inputs to remain stable.
 Although IDD2F, IDD2N, and IDD2Q are similar, IDD2F is "worst case." - 45.
 Whenever the operating frequency is altered, not including jitter, the DLL is required to be reset.
 This is followed by 200 clock cycles. - 46.
 Leakage number reflects the worst case leakage possible through the module pin, not what each memory device contributes. - 47.
-When an input signal is HIGH or LOW, it is defined as a steady state logic HIGH or LOW. - 48.
-This is the DC voltage supplied at the DRAM and is inclusive of all noise up to 20MHz.
-Any noise above 20MHz at the DRAM generated from any source other than that of the DRAM itself may not exceed the DC voltage range of 2.6V ±100mV.
+This is the DC voltage supplied at the DRAM and is inclusive of all noise up to 20 MHz.
+Any noise above 20MHz at the DRAM generated from any source other than the DRAM istelf may not exceed the DC voltage range of $\pm 2.6V \pm 0.1V$. - 48.
+When an input signal is HIGH or LOW, it is defined as a steady state logic HIGH or LOW.